The Face Behind The Blog

 Shut Out of Hockey Talk

 Once again, the Vancouver Canucks have made it to the first round of the Stanley Cup Playoffs.
-This means, that aside from the usually weather chatter in the office with both customers and coworkers, hockey talk is the order of … Continue reading
+This means, that aside from the usually weather chatter in the office with both customers and coworkers, hockey talk is the order of the day.
+Every day.
+You might assume that this in itself would be annoying to … Continue reading Shut Out of Hockey Talk

 olympic reflections